jesseklm/prom2mqtt/README.md

 # Prom2MQTT

 A lightweight Python bridge to scrape Prometheus metrics and publish them to an MQTT broker.
-Designed for IoT, smart home systems (like Home Assistant), and monitoring pipelines.
+Designed for IoT use cases, smart home systems (e.g., Home Assistant), and monitoring pipelines.

 ## Overview

-Prom2MQTT periodically fetches metrics from configured Prometheus exporters, applies filters, and publishes them to an MQTT broker.
-Metrics are converted to MQTT topics for easy integration with IoT platforms or dashboards.
+Prom2MQTT periodically fetches metrics from configured Prometheus exporters, applies flexible label-based filters, and publishes the metrics to an MQTT broker.
+The metrics are converted into MQTT topics for straightforward integration with IoT platforms, dashboards, or automation systems.

 ## Features

-- **Scrape Prometheus endpoints** on a configurable interval.
+- **Scrape Prometheus endpoints** on a configurable interval
-- **Filter metrics** by name to publish only relevant data.
+- **Label-based filtering** to publish only specific metrics
-- **MQTT support** with authentication and retained availability messages.
-- **Async I/O** for efficient performance.
+- **Async I/O** for efficient performance
-- **Customizable MQTT topic structure** using metric names and labels.
+- **Customizable topic structure** using metric names and labels

 ## Installation